FAQs

 Professional Registrations or Memberships

 We encourage and support staff to be aligned with the professional body that matches their training and career path.
-For example, Nurses will be registered with the Nursing Council of New Zealand, Counsellors will be members of the New Zealand Association of Counsellors.
+For example, nurses will be registered with the Nursing Council of New Zealand, counsellors will be members of the New Zealand Association of Counsellors.
 Many of our staff are registered with the Addiction Practitioner Association of Aotearoa New Zealand (DAPAANZ).
-You can check out the DAPAANZ website http://www.dapaanz.org.nz/ for information about how to join, as well as about alcohol and drug specific training programmes.

 Auckland Opioid Treatment Service (AOTS) prescribes the Biodone Forte brand of methadone which contains methadone 5mg in 1 ml.
 It is colourless, sugarless and contains no additives other than methadone powder and sterile water.